-In FrameMaker products on UNIX, messages appear in the window from which you started your FrameMaker product.
-In FrameMaker products on Windows and Macintosh, you must turn on Show File Translation Errors in the Preferences dialog box to display messages.
+With FrameMaker on UNIX, messages appear in the window from which you started FrameMaker.
+On Windows and Macintosh, you must turn on Show File Translation Errors in the Preferences dialog box to display messages.
 The messages appear in a console window in Microsoft Windows and in an Error Log window on the Macintosh.